 Your Ninebot electric scooter emits different types of beeps, each corresponding to a specific situation.
 This sound language is based on the frequency, duration, and timing of the beep.
 It can be a simple "single beep" or a series of more complex sounds.

 One of the most common cases concerns the beep at startup.
-If your Ninebot electric scooter beeps as soon as you turn it on, without starting properly, it often means that it has not yet been activated via the official Ninebot app.
+If your Ninebot electric scooter beeps as soon as you turn it on without starting properly, it often means it has not yet been activated via the official Ninebot app.
 This reminder applies to both adult models and children's versions such as the ZING series.

 This activation step is mandatory, especially to unlock certain functions.
-Until it is done, your scooter remains limited in its capabilities, and it continues to notify you of this at every attempt to use it.
+Until this is done, your scooter remains limited in its capabilities, and it continues to notify you of this at every attempt to use it.

-Some models such as the E3 Pro E Ninebot by Segway electric scooter and the Ninebot F3 Pro E electric scooter also beep if you exceed the maximum allowed speed.
+Certain models such as the E3 Pro E Ninebot by Segway electric scooter and the Ninebot F3 Pro E electric scooter also beep if you exceed the maximum allowed speed.
 This is not an error, but a built-in safety alert to encourage you to slow down.

 Sound codes to signal a technical error